BradNut/computer-setup-info/linux/Environment-Setup.md

 - `echo "eval \$($(brew --prefix)/bin/brew shellenv)" >>~/.profile`

 #### List of installed casks

+_NOTE: ZSH and plugins for Ubuntu should be manually installed and not from brew_

 - nodeJS: `brew install node`
 - postresql: `brew install postgresql`